bhisaac/5eFP/5eFP-SRD.md

 **Damage.** On your turn, the first time you target a creature or game feature and deal 1 or more points of damage, resolve the damage, and then you may choose up to one other minion, elite, or boss within 1 square of the target to take 1 point of damage of the same type.

 **Healing.** On your turn, the first time you target a creature or game feature with a spell or game feature, resolve it.
 Then, you may choose up to one other target within 1 square of the target to receive 1 point of healing, granting an additional ability check to resist up to one ongoing harmful effect.
-If your spell or game feature has an area of effect, choose one target within its area of effect to benefit from this feature.

 ### World Map